arcxp-ce-support/Fusion-Training-User-Stories/README.md

 9. This feature should allow the PageBuilder user to configure the content source so that it takes in the new `site-menu` content source.
 You'll need a custom field of type `PropTypes.contentConfig('site-menu')`.

-10. This featurer should then display the links from site service hierarchy.
+10. This feature should then display the links from site service hierarchy.
 Use the PageBuilder content debugger to view the data you'll be using.

 # Manual curation